acquia/blt/readme/frontend.md

 ### Build

-During the execution of `blt setup` and `blt artifact:deploy`, BLT will execute `command-hooks.source:build:frontend-assets.command`.
-This is always executed after `command-hooks.source:build:frontend-reqs.command`.
+During the execution of `blt setup` and `blt artifact:deploy`, BLT will execute `command-hooks.frontend-assets.command`.
+This is always executed after `command-hooks.frontend-reqs.command`.
 This hook is intended to provide an opportunity to compile your frontend assets, such as compiling SCSS to CSS or generating a style guide.

     command-hooks:
-      source:build:frontend-assets:
+      frontend-assets:
         dir: ${docroot}/sites/all/themes/custom/mytheme.
         command: '[ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh" && nvm use 4.4.4 && npm run build'